Events Campaign Plan (Example)

-- Work with Coalitions to educated then invite at least five reps to be on panel about democracy movement.
+- Work with Coalitions to educate then invite at least five reps to be on a panel about the democracy movement.
 Ask them to invite people from their org (about ten people per org) so everyone can amplify their movements and come together under a common banner.

 - Work with VC and Outreach to do a phone bank/flyering to invite 300 people to the event (Half will say yes, half will come, some will be new).

 - Pass the hat, but don’t focus on it.
 Maybe $50?

 4. Throw a fun, 75 person event in a public place to bring in 20 new people humorously teaches people about corporate personhood and its consequences in a democracy.
 Collaborate with three other groups to play different roles.